Salt & Wind Travel

 Stay Nearby In Upcountry

-The night before you go, stay upcountry in the Kula or Makawao areas (the Lumeria Maui is a good option), so you only have to drive from the park entrance to the summit.
+The night before you go, stay upcountry in the Kula or Makawao areas (the Lumeria Maui or Kula Lodge are good options), so you only have to drive from the park entrance to the summit.

 It’s a lesser-frequented part of Maui (meaning it’s a more sustainable travel option!) and will cut your drive time in half if you come from the major resort areas.
 This is a major plus when you’re getting up super early to make it in time to see the sunrise at Haleakalā.

-Get To The Park An Hour Before Sunrise
+Get To The Park Gate At Least 90 Minutes Before Sunrise

-The park entrance gate is about 7,000 feet, but the summit is at 10,023 feet, so you drive to take the winding and narrow Haleakalā Crater Road for more than 3,000 feet.
+The park entrance gate is about 7,000 feet, but the summit is at 10,023 feet, so you must drive the Haleakalā Crater Road for more than 3,000 feet.

-If you don’t stay in Upcountry, give yourself plenty of time to get there so you don’t miss sunrise at Haleakalā National Park.
-Depending on the time of year and where you start driving, you’ll need to drive for anywhere from 2 to 2 1/2 hours to reach the summit.
+If you don’t stay in Upcountry, allow yourself plenty of time to arrive so you don’t miss the sunrise at Haleakalā National Park.
+Depending on the time of year and where you start driving, you’ll need to drive anywhere from 2 to 2 1/2 hours to reach the summit.

 • Drive from Kahului, Wailea, or Lahaina to Haleakalā: If you’re coming from the Kahului airport, Wailea, or Lahaina, plan on at least two hours of driving.

-• Drive From Kapalua to Haleakalā: If you’re staying in Kapalua, give yourself at least 2 1/2 hours to be safe.
+• Drive from Kapalua to Haleakalā: If you’re staying in Kapalua, allow at least 2.5 hours to be safe.

 Fuel Up (Both You And Your Car)